Calico, California: History

-In 1881, four prospectors were leaving Grapevine Station (present day Barstow, California) for a mountain peak to the northeast.
+In 1881, four prospectors were leaving Grapevine Station (present-day Barstow, California) for a mountain peak to the northeast.
 After they described the peak as "calico-colored", the peak, the mountain range to which it belonged, and the town that followed were all called Calico.
 The four prospectors discovered silver in the mountain and opened the Silver King Mine, which was California's largest silver producer in the mid-1880s.
 John C. King, who had grubstaked the prospectors who discovered the silver vein (the Silver King Mine was thus named after him), was the uncle of Walter Knott founder of Knott's Berry Farm.
 King was sheriff of San Bernardino County from 1879 to 1882.
 A post office at Calico was established in early 1882, and the Calico Print, a weekly newspaper, started publishing.
 The town soon supported three hotels, five general stores, a meat market, bars, brothels, and three restaurants and boarding houses.
 The county established a school district and a voting precinct.
 The town also had a deputy sheriff and two constables, two lawyers and a justice of the peace, five commissioners, and two doctors.
 There was also a Wells Fargo office and a telephone and telegraph service.
-At its height of silver production during 1883 and 1885, Calico had over 500 mines and a population of 1,200 people.
+At the height of its silver production during 1883 and 1885, Calico had over 500 mines and a population of 1,200 people.
 Local badmen were buried in the Boot Hill cemetery.